smartinternz02/SPSGP-90067-Virtual-Internship---Android-Application-Development-Using-Kotlin/ReadMe.md

 # Kotlin-Project 2
-Kotlin projects attached in google intern in assosciated with Smartinternz.
+Kotlin projects attached in Google Intern in assosciated with Smartinternz.
 Virtual Internship - Android Application Development Using Kotlin

 This repository contains the Project 2(Grocery App)which was assigned as a internship project by SmartInternz Android Application Development Using Kotlin Internship